amey-patil306/endo-2.0/README.md

 If you encounter issues:

 1. Check the browser console for error messages
-2. Verify your Supabase and Firebase configurations
+2. Verify your Supabase configuration
 3. Ensure all migrations have been run
 4. Check that environment variables are set correctly
+5. Verify authentication providers are enabled in Supabase

 ## 🎯 Demo Features